 Operating within an online space is something most of us simply do subconsciously, but have you ever stopped to consider the potential dangers which exist on the web, especially for our children?

 The Ofcom ‘Children and Parents: media use and attitudes report' found that children are more engaged online than they’ve ever been.
 Ownership of smart devices is increasing and the range of content they are viewing is expanding.
 In an ever-changing world, ensuring pupils’ safety online has never been more important.
 It’s an all-encompassing duty and something that we must all be vigilant of.

 This page aims to equip parents with the best tools and advice for supporting children.
-If you would like free leaflets or any further information please ask for Mr Aspinall - Computing Manager, at reception.
+If you would like free leaflets or any further information please ask for Miss Power (Deputy Headteacher) and Miss Mughal (Computing Lead).

 TIK TOK Privacy Changes

 It is becoming apparent a large number of our children access the social media app Tik Tok.
 Tik Tok has a 13 age rating meaning any one younger than this should not be using the app.
 If you do choose to allow your children to access this app please note that Tik Tok have recently released privacy setting changes which allow parents to have better control over what children are accessing on Tik Tok.
 Read this article to find out more.

 Own It App

 The new 'Own It' App helps guide your children when typing messages to friends and more.